fastxl2024/mass-search-card/README.md

 - Supports searching for artists, tracks, albums, playlists, and radio stations.
 - Dynamic dropdown selection for media players and media types.
 - Popup display for search results with detailed information.
-- Multi-language support (English and Dutch).
+- Multi-language support (English, Dutch and Swedish).
 - Easy integration with Music Assistant.
-- Languages are English, Dutch, Swedish

 ## Screenshots